Help Us Find Large, Dense Graph Datasets

 What we’re looking for:

-Real-world graph data sets with at least tens of million nodes (more is better) and at least 100 thousand unique edges per node (more is better).
+Real-world graph data sets with at least one million nodes (more is better) and at least 40 thousand unique edges per node (more is better).
 By unique we mean that multi-edges don’t count: if there are 10 copies of an edge between nodes u and v in your dataset, we’d count that as a single edge.

 (Graphs that aren’t quite this large or dense, if you have them, would still be interesting though not ideal.)